backdrop-contrib/videojs/README.md

    To allow users to upload a poster image, also allow png, gif or jpg.
 5. At the Manage display tab, select `Video.js` for your File field.
 6. Create a piece of content with the configured field.
-7. Create a poster image and upload the image in the FileField field created in step #4.
+7. Create a poster image and upload the image in the file field field created in step #4.

 ## Poster images from a separate field